Music Matters at Bridge Hall Primary School!

 I am Mrs Paterson and the curriculum lead for music at our school.
 Here is some more information about our musical journey and ethos at Bridge Hall.

 EYFS and KS1

 As part of the Early Years/KS1 provision, music is a constant part of the children’s experience, through both singing and playing simple percussion instruments.
 Immersing them in music provision and introducing them to sound…tuning their ear, is what it’s all about!

 -Recorder club is open to a number of KS1 children as an enrichment activity after school.

-In Year 3 all children receive weekly whole-class ukelele lessons from Mr Walker.
-For many of the children this is their first proper experience of learning a musical instrument and helps them to develop skills in notation, pitch, rhythm and performance that will be needed as they progress on to guitar lessons in years 4-6.
+In Years 3 and 4, all children receive weekly whole-class ukelele lessons from Stockport Music Service.
+For many of the children this is their first proper experience of learning a musical instrument and helps them to develop skills in notation, pitch, rhythm and performance that will be needed as they progress on to guitar lessons in years 5-6.

 In Years 4, 5 and 6, all children experience guitar lessons.
 These are taught by Stockport Music Service.
 The school provides each child with a guitar to use in school and a number of children have access to a guitar for home practise too, which they are responsible for looking after throughout the year.
 This fosters a culture of commitment, respect for property and responsibility in some of our older children.